BLOG

 The prospect of staying on top of all these updates and all the differences between ASC 606 and IFRS 15—some of which are incredibly nuanced—is understandably intimidating, even to the most knowledgeable and experienced accounting professionals out there.
 Thankfully, there’s help available in the form of RightRev, an advanced revenue automation solution built by pioneers in the industry.

 The RightRev team and its hyper-scale technology will take the weight off your shoulders.
-Escape all the spreadsheets, laborious manual work, and anxiety surrounding standard updates.
+RightRev helps to ensure you’re always up to date with the latest accounting standards.
+Escape all the spreadsheets, laborious manual work, and anxiety surrounding standard updates with automated revenue recognition software.
 Get back to moving the needle forward via strategic initiatives that really matter and leave the rest to RightRev.

 Back to Blogs